Emotional Withdrawal in Long Distance Relationships: What It Means and What To Do

 In close proximity, you can sense when something changes.

-In long distance relationships, withdrawal happens quietly.
+In long distance relationships, that feedback disappears.

 You don’t always see it immediately.